brousalis/dotfiles/README.md

 ![preview](http://i.imgur.com/weujQ8H.png)
 ![preview](http://i.imgur.com/Xmo3A35.png)

-## Features
-I use zsh as my shell, most specifically the [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) framework.
-For vim, I use the [janus](https://github.com/carlhuda/janus) framework.
-I've made some custom modifications to each of these, which you can find in `/janus` and `/custom` (for oh-my-zsh).
-If you run the installer, these folders are symlinked to the home folder and are loaded with their respective frameworks.

 ### Setup
 Run `rake` inside the repo.

-This will run the installers for Janus and oh-my-zsh, sync the git submodules for several vim plugins (located in /janus), then symlink all of the config files from the repo into your home directory.
+This will run the installers for Janus, sync the git submodules for several vim plugins (located in /janus), then symlink all of the config files from the repo into your home directory.

 If the installer finds an existing file when symlinking, you can overwrite it, back it up (moved to a temporary folder, which can be restored by 'uninstalling'), or skip it.
 I cannot remember where I found this rake task from, but credit goes to a dotfiles repo on Github.